 Let’s look at some of the advantages OpenPhone provides to businesses:

-1. Enjoy unlimited calling and messaging to the US and Canada
+1. Enjoy free calling and messaging to the US and Canada

 Additionally, OpenPhone supports MMS messages (videos, photos, GIFs, etc.) to help you get your point across and engage customers more effectively.
 Share a business quote, send helpful recordings to demonstrate a feature, show off your team and office culture — the possibilities are endless.